STUDY JAPANESE ONLINE WITH NATIVES HERE

 3. Mazda RX-7

 The Mazda RX-7 was a sports model produced by the company Mazda between 1978 and 2002.
-It has a rear-wheel drive and a 260 horsepower engine with a maximum rotation of 9000 rpm.
-It was introduced in 1978 with an 1146 cc rotary engine (twin-rotor).
+It features rear-wheel drive and an engine of 260 horsepower with a maximum rotation of 9000 rpm.
+It was introduced in 1978 with a 1146 cc (twin-rotor) rotary engine.
 It offered sporty performance at a reasonable price.
 A total of 811,634 cars were produced.

 Ephini RX 7 by Mazda RX 7